 In some European countries, the levels of recycling and state initiatives allow for half the stock required for the manufacture of paper to come from recycling methods.

-Recycled paper is far more superior to freshly manufactured paper in terms of the environment and carbon footprint as well.
+Recycled paper is far more superior to freshly manufactured paper in terms of the environmental and carbon footprint as well.

 It consumes less than half the water used otherwise, and an even lower amount of energy.

-The willingness of residential communities in helping save their forests and indulge in recycling is crucial to reducing the impact of fresh manufacturing since this is where most of the used paper supply comes from.
+The willingness of residential communities in helping save their forests and indulge in recycling paper such as food board paper is crucial to reducing the impact of fresh manufacturing since this is where most of the used paper supply comes from.